-The Peace and Conflict Studies curriculum employs an interdisciplinary, critical, and social justice approach to conflict theory, peace studies, research, and practice.
-Our courses are designed not only for aspiring conflict professionals, but also for students in other programs looking to enhance their skills through peace and conflict electives.
 The PACS PBC has 2 modes of delivery.
 It can be completed on-campus or online in an asynchronous format.
-Click here for additional information on the asynchronous program.
+See here for additional information on the asynchronous program.

 The Post Baccalaureate Certificate Program in Peace and Conflict Studies (12 semester credit hours)

 The Certificate program prepares our students for the changing nature of professions, businesses, and community services.
 The Certificate program is beneficial for those who have already received a graduate degree, but would like to specialize in conflict resolution as a new area of focus.

 It is also appropriate for those who possess an undergraduate degree and are seeking to obtain fundamental knowledge of the conflict resolution field of study or for professionals who have already earned a graduate degree in their professional field, but who would benefit from academic study of applications of conflict resolution in their current profession.

 Any earned credits in this certificate program can be counted toward the MA in conflict resolution, if the student applies for and is accepted to the master’s program at a later date.